CHAPTER 1

 THE SAME GOD WHO TOOK CARE OF THE CHRIST CHILD TAKES CARE OF YOU!

-YOU TAKE CARE THAT YOU LET GOD BE KING OF YOUR LIFE!
+YOU BE CAREFUL TO ALWAYS LET GOD BE KING OF YOUR LIFE!

 LET THE LIVING GOD TAKE CARE OF YOU!

-The following are some notes for the teacher or parent:
+Here are some notes for the teacher or or for the parent:

 How Old Was the Christ Child in Matthew 2?

-Herod asked when the star first appeared (Matthew 2:7) and he must have assumed that the star first appeared when the child was born.
+Herod asked when the star first appeared (Matthew 2:7), and he must have assumed that the star first appeared when the child was born.
 The answer of the wise men is not recorded.
-Did they say they saw the star one month ago?
-Two months ago?
-Six months ago?
-One year ago?
-Two years ago?
+Did they say they had seen the star one month before?
+Two months before?
+Six months before?
+One year before?
+Two years before?
 We are not told.

 In Matthew 2:16 we find a clue as to what the wise men said.
 Herod knew that if all infants two years old or younger were slaughtered, this would include the Christ child.
 Herod the monster would want to make sure that the Christ child was caught in the slaughter, and thus it seems reasonable that Herod would leave an ample margin (he would make his net wide enough).
 In other words, if he knew the child was four months old, he might say, "kill all the children from two and under to make sure we get Him."
 If he knew the child was two years old, he probably would have had all children three years old and under killed, just to make sure.
 Apparently the wise men began their journey when they saw the star (Matthew 2:2), and it probably would not have taken them any longer than a few months to reach Jerusalem from the East.
 Matthew 2:1 seems to imply that the wise men visited Jerusalem not too long after the birth of Christ.